 It’s hard to describe how nice these are as leftovers and veg don’t always sound that tasty, but trust me, I’ve been won over since moving to Scotland.
 If you pay a visit, you have to give them a try!

 Ireland – Irish Stew with Soda Bread

-You may have had an Irish beef stew but this would be known as brown stew, for the obvious reason that it’s a darker colour.
+You may have had an Irish beef stew, but this would be known as a brown stew for the obvious reason that it’s a darker colour.
 This is also delicious, especially with a little beer or red wine added.
-But if you’re a stickler for tradition then lamb is the way to go.
+But if you’re a stickler for tradition, then lamb is the way to go.

 Canada – Poutine

 French fries in warm gravy and topped with cheese curds.
 Not something I thought I would ever be keen to eat, to be honest.
 Who has gravy on their chips?!*

 But then I moved to Canada to study abroad for a semester, and I was introduced to the world of Poutine.
 And I’ve been chasing it ever since!
 It’s another thing I just have to order if I see it on a menu or food truck stall.

 Traditional Poutine emerged from Quebec and is always made with cheese curds, so if anyone tries to give you a version with grated or cubed cheese then that’s definitely not the way you want it!